 A book safe is a project that is also perfect for older kids!
 They will love the "secrecy" involved with making a book safe and have a lot of fun at the same time.
-Older children to have little valuables that they wish to hide from prying eyes.
+Older children also have little valuables that they wish to hide from prying eyes.
 It is a perfect project for boys and girls ages 10 and up.

 Continue to 2 of 4 below.

 - An old book that you will not mind repurposing

 - A small cheap paintbrush